cryptolok/MorphAES/README.md

 ```bash
 sudo apt-get install python python-crypto
 ```
 Execute the Pyhton script and enter your shellcode or nothing for a default Linux shell.
+You can specify your own execution address as well.

 It is possible to build and execute on Windows/BSD/Mac as well, but I'm still testing it.